anderdc/anderdc/README.md

 ### Welcome to my profile 👋
--I have my own portfolio website accessible --> [here](https://anderdc.duckdns.org) ⚡
+- I have my own portfolio website accessible --> [here](https://anderdc.duckdns.org) ⚡

--I'm currently learning about blockchain smart contract development for Solana and Ethereum
+- I'm currently learning about blockchain smart contract development for Solana and Ethereum

--Some of my skills include Python, CI/CD, Shell Scripting,
+- Some of my skills include Python, CI/CD, Shell Scripting, and Java

 <!--
 **anderdc/anderdc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.